 When playing the Assassin’s Creed games, anything outside of the Animus I couldn’t care less about.
-And that was the same with the film.
 The balance was off and they spent too much time trying to flesh out the real-world and lost focus when it came to the more exciting, action elements.
 But when we did get these moments, I thought the film did a very good job with the historic assassin parts of the movie.
 The film had a stylish look about it and there is no questioning the production value.
-In all honestly I’m not sure why this film got so much bad press.
-As a big fan of the franchise I really enjoyed most aspects of the film.
+In all honesty, I’m not sure why this film got so much bad press.
+As a big fan of the franchise, I really enjoyed most aspects of the film.
 I think the critical response has killed any hope of a sequel, which I think is a shame.

 The Great Wall (2017)

 Despite being considered a box office bomb, The Great Wall was actually, ok!
 I mean, there are probably fifty or so movies in this genre that i’d recommend you watch instead, but for what it offered, it was alright.
 The story was very meh, and Matt Damon was, well, Matt Damon.
 But Pedro Pascal and Jing Tian were very enjoyable.
 I am a big fan of Asian cinema, Wuxia films in particular, and while this film does not come to reaching the likes of some of the great Wuxia movies, it at least nails the setting and the colours.
 The colour pallet in this move is visually striking but lacks the artistic flair and cinematography that makes these films so appealing.

 To quote from the guys from Nerdschatting, “it was fine.”
 It was what it was.

 Out of all the movies I watch in June, this was the one that I had the most hype for.
 Did it deliver?
 Boy did it!